irosyadi/irosyadi.github.io/app/browser-extension-addon.md

 - uBlock Origin : Finally, an efficient blocker.
 Easy on CPU and memory.

 ### Site Enhancement
-- Refined Hacker News : Add useful features and tweak a few stuff to make the HN experience better without changing the look and feel
+- Refined Hacker News : Add useful features and tweak a little stuff to make the HN experience better without changing the look and feel
 - Reddit Enhancement Suite : A suite of modules that enhance your Reddit browsing experience
 - Enhanced GitHub : Display repo size, size of each file, download link and option to copy file contents
 - Dark Reader : Dark mode for every website.
 Take care of your eyes, use dark theme for night and daily browsing.